janekfilipecki/core-machine-learning/README.md

 ## Description

-This repository contains files, notebooks, and code for the Intriduction to Artificial Intelligenc class.
+This repository contains files, notebooks, and code for the Intriduction to Artificial Intelligence class.
 The purpose is to keep track of assignments and provide easy access.